ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 Imagine following scenario: You are a developer and you have the mission the mission to implement a plugin which works with geo locations.
-So you implement an obj-class as given with `ilObjGeoLocation`.
+So you implement an obj-class as given with `ilGeoLocation`.
 In the planing phase you see, that there are different formats to use coordinates.
 Since there might be some confusion you go for the decimal "*degrees format*" (looks like this: 47.05016819; 8.30930720).
 This coordinates can be stored as two float values in the database.